 European Research Area (ERA) Chairs

 Establishing a European Research Area (ERA) Chair requires a world-class research environment and infrastructure.
 ERA Chairs aim to increase the quality of research in the discipline with the help of internationally recognised researchers, increase competitiveness, and facilitate the transfer of new knowledge from research to the service of society.
-Seven ERA Chairs have been established at the University of Tartu.
+Eight ERA Chairs have been established at the University of Tartu.

 Arvutuslik kuva